tooling/book-of-modern-frontend-tooling/chapters/dependency-management/webpack/9-use-with-build-tools.md

 # Use with Build Tools

-The following is instructions on how to integrat webpack with common build tools.
+The following is instructions on how to integrate webpack with common build tools.

 ## Using with a Node.js script